-All efforts to date have been directed toward acquiring and processing signals and other information at the whole-feeder level.
-These efforts have documented measurements related to failures and precursors to failures of apparatus on the feeder and all measurements have been from substation-based CTs and PTs.
+All initial DFA efforts were directed toward acquiring and processing signals and other information at the whole-feeder level.
+These efforts have documented measurements related to failures and failure precursors of apparatus on the feeder and all measurements have been from substation-based CTs and PTs.

-There are multiple potential benefits to applying DFA technology on a distributed basis, using a topology such as the one illustrated in Figure 4-1.
+There are multiple potential benefits to applying DFA technology on a distributed basis, using a topology similar to the one illustrated in Figure 4-5.

-Figure 4-1 Distributed Application of DFA Monitoring
+Figure 4-5 Distributed Application of DFA Monitoring

 The most obvious potential benefits are in the areas of sensitivity and location.
 By definition substation-based devices measure total feeder current, which combines normal loads, transients, etc. with anomalous signals of interest.
-Measurements at a point downstream of the substation also contain the signals of interest for those anomalies that are downstream of that point, but less of the normal load signal.
-For instance a failing transformer near the far end of feeder 2 in Figure 4-1 will be seen in the currents measured at points 2A, 2B, and 2C, but measurements at points 2A and 2B will contain more load current than the measurement at point 2C.
-Because failure precursors may be very subtle, lesser amounts of load current should make detection and characterization more reliable.
+Measurements at points downstream of the substation also contain the signals of interest for those anomalies that are downstream of those points, but they contain less of the normal load signal.
+For instance a failing transformer near the far end of feeder 2 in Figure 4-5 will be seen in currents measured at points 2A, 2B, and 2C, but measurements at points 2A and 2B will contain more load current than the measurement at point 2C.
+Because failure precursors may be very subtle, lesser amounts of load current may make detection and characterization more reliable.

-It also seems likely that distributed application of DFA technology may help better estimate the location of faults, failures, and failure precursors.
-A case study presented earlier in this report involved precursors to a failure involving an internal transformer winding.
-This knowledge would have helped repair crews properly diagnose the problem after the first outage occurred.
-Before such an outage occurs, however, if one simply knows that a transformer on a particular phase of a particular feeder is beginning to fail, it can be quite challenging to find which one of the numerous transformers on the same phase of the same feeder is the culprit.
+It also seems likely that distributed application of DFA technology could help better estimate the location of faults, failures, and failure precursors.
+A case study presented earlier in this report involved precursors to a failure involving an internal transformer winding (see Case Study #9: Precursors Related to Internal Transformer Winding Failure, page 3-21).
+Knowing about these precursors would have helped repair crews better diagnose the problem after the first outage occurred.
+Before the initial outage, however, if one simply knows that a transformer on a particular phase of a particular feeder is beginning to fail, it can be quite challenging to find which of the numerous transformers on the same phase of the same feeder is the culprit.

-Problem detection and location techniques like thermal monitoring and radio-frequency (RF) scans are greatly hampered by the fact that failure precursors tend to be very intermittent.
-In the cited example, numerous individual precursors were recorded, but there also were long periods of time during which no precursors were recorded.
-RF scans likely would fail to identify the failing transformer unless that transformer happened to be scanned at the precise moment a precursor occurred.
-The periods of active precursors constituted a small fraction of one percent of the total time during that one-week period, making discovery by RF scan a low probability event.
+Techniques such as thermal and radio-frequency (RF) surveys can pinpoint some types of incipient failures.
+However, application of these techniques to situations like the aforementioned incipient, internal transformer failure is hampered by the fact that failure precursors tend to be intermittent.
+In that example, numerous individual precursors were recorded, but there also were long periods of time during which no precursors were recorded.
+RF scans may fail to identify the failing transformer unless it happened to be scanned at the precise moment of precursor activity.
+Periods of active precursors constituted a small fraction of the total time during that one-week period, calling into question whether RF scanning would have identified it.
 Further the magnitude of the precursors was limited to a few amperes.
 In some cases this might be enough to raise the temperature of a small service transformer sufficiently to be detected with thermal imaging.
 Temperature rise is a function of instantaneous power integrated over time, so the temperature rise will be significant only if the activity persists for a substantial period of time.

-Precursors in this and many other cases, however, consist of a small number of small-magnitude bursts, each a few cycles in duration.
+Precursors in this and many other cases, however, consist of a limited number of smallmagnitude bursts, each a few cycles in duration.
 This would not be likely to raise the temperature noticeably, certainly not enough to differentiate the temperature of the subject transformer from other transformers with different levels of normal, long-term load.